-- Step 4 The principal/designee shall report in writing to the student's parent/guardian and the Superintendent that the student has been suspended for ten days and that a recommendation for expulsion is being considered.
-Any suspension notice to an adult student, or the parent/guardian, or custodian of a minor student, shall be hand-delivered by the principal or an administrative staff member, or shall be sent by first-class mail if the principal or an administrative staff member documents a personal contact (not an attempt or recorded message) with the parent/guardian concerning the suspension and that the paperwork is being sent by mail.
+Step 4 - The principal/designee shall report in writing to the student's parent/guardian and the Superintendent that the student has been suspended for ten days and that a recommendation for expulsion is being considered.
+Any suspension notice to a parent/guardian/student shall be hand-delivered by the principal or an administrative staff member, or shall be sent by first-class mail if the principal or an administrative staff member documents a personal contact (not an attempt or recorded message) with the parent/guardian concerning the suspension and that the paperwork is being sent by mail.
 If contact cannot be made with the parent/guardian, then the notice may be sent by certified mail.
 This shall be mailed within 24 hours of the start of the initial 10-day suspension or on the next regular workday.
 Reasonable effort shall be made to contact the parent/guardian prior to the start of the suspension.
-If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian. - Step 5 The Superintendent/designee shall review the principal's recommendation for expulsion within five school days of receipt and shall recommend whatever action is deemed appropriate.
-The Superintendent shall notify the parent/guardian and the principal/designee of the decision within 24 hours. - Step 6 The parent/guardian shall have the right to a hearing with the Superintendent/designee to challenge the extension or imposition of an expulsion.
-The hearing shall be informal in nature and shall be granted on written request. - Step 7 The student's parent/guardian or the adult student shall be informed of any alternatives, if appropriate, and changes shall be made in the student's assignment or program. - Step 8 If the Superintendent decides to recommend expulsion, the parent/guardian shall be notified by certified mail of the hearing at which the School Board will consider the recommendation.
-Failure to request a hearing in writing in a timely manner shall be considered a waiver of the student's right to a hearing to contest the charges. - Step 9 The parent/guardian shall have the right to appear before the School Board, as designated depending on circumstances leading to expulsion, which will act on the Superintendent's recommendation for expulsion. - Step 10 A student who is expelled from the District by School Board action shall not be afforded a rehearing before the School Board unless prior evidence is proven to be false or new evidence is substantiated that was omitted from the original hearing.
+If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian.

+Step 5 - The Superintendent/designee shall review the principal's recommendation for expulsion within five school days of receipt and shall recommend whatever action is deemed appropriate.
+The Superintendent shall notify the parent/guardian and the principal/designee of the decision within 24 hours.

+Step 6 - The parent/guardian shall have the right to a hearing with the Superintendent/designee to challenge the extension or imposition of an expulsion.
+The hearing shall be informal in nature and shall be granted on written request.

+Step 7 - The parent/guardian/student shall be informed of any alternatives, if appropriate, and changes shall be made in the student's assignment or program.

+Step 8 - If the Superintendent decides to recommend expulsion, the parent/guardian shall be notified by certified mail of the hearing at which the School Board's Hearing Officer will consider the recommendation.
+Failure to request a hearing in writing in a timely manner shall be considered a waiver of the student's right to a hearing to contest the charges.

+Step 9 - The parent/guardian shall have the right to appear before the School Board, as designated depending on circumstances leading to expulsion, which will act on the Superintendent's recommendation for expulsion.

+Step 10 - A student who is expelled from the District by School Board action shall not be afforded a rehearing before the School Board unless prior evidence is proven to be false or new evidence is substantiated that was omitted from the original hearing.
 A request for a rehearing shall be made by the parent/guardian to the Superintendent/designee.
 The Superintendent's office shall determine whether the expulsion shall be reheard by the School Board.

 Note: The Superintendent/designee may recommend to the School Board expulsion of a student who is found guilty of a felony.
 However, any student subject to discipline or expulsion for the unlawful possession or use of any substance under Chapter 893, Florida Statutes may be entitled to a waiver of the discipline or expulsion if the student divulges information leading to the arrest and conviction of the person who supplied such controlled substance or if the student voluntarily discloses the unlawful possession of such controlled substance prior to arrest.
-For the purpose of this section, "voluntarily discloses" means that the individual comes forward on their own volition, without coercion from outside influences. [§1006.09, Florida Statutes]
+For the purpose of this section, "voluntarily discloses" means that the individual comes forward on his/her own volition, without coercion from outside influences (§1006.09, Florida Statutes).